communote-github-user/psyphant.github.io/_functions/2-5_search_functions_and_filters.md

 ---
+title: 2.5 Search Functions and Filters
+level: 2
+category: user
 ---
-## 2.5 Search Functions and Filters

 If you are looking for a specific message, Communote supplies an extensive search function in order for you to find it.